 2. Closely related to studies of gender inequality is the question of whether women are more peaceful than men more generally.
-This peacefulness is discussed to be either biological or social.
+This peacefulness is discussed as either biological or social.
 The more essentialist version is based on a biological understanding.
 Women are considered peaceful by nature due to their nurturing mother role.
 The other is the social, constructivist explanation.
-In this women’s assumed peacefulness is linked to the social construction of femininity, for which nonviolent resolution is prescribed, but it is not considered to be an innate quality.
+In this version, women’s assumed peacefulness is linked to the social construction of femininity, for which nonviolent resolution is prescribed, but it is not considered to be an innate quality.
 However, women’s direct access to power and resources can in both of these forms have an impact on the likelihood of peace.
 While recognizing the potential interlink, this article is focused on gender inequality rather than women per se.
 This is because gender inequality has been found to be a more relevant explanation than women’s peacefulness (for a discussion, see Caprioli, 2000; Melander, 2005a).

 3. As noted by Hudson et al. (2008–2009), this literature argues that standard social science norms, including hypothesis testing, are at odds with a feminist perspective.
 Combined with the striking neglect of including a gender perspective in positivist security studies, the consequence has been little cross-fertilization between the fields.
-However, there are now a growing number of studies that demonstrate that gender inequality is central for understanding civil war as well as other types of political violence.
+However, a growing number of studies demonstrate that gender inequality is central for understanding civil war as well as other types of political violence.

-6. In addition to this focus on the broader spread of resources in a society, the economic dimension can be used to understand the distribution of financial resources on the elite level, for example, women on the boards and/or in leadership positions of large companies.
+6. In addition to this focus on the broader spread of resources in a society, the economic dimension can be used to understand the distribution of financial resources on the elite level—for example, women on the boards and/or in leadership positions of large companies.